okeshawarz/prospectus/draft5.md

 that this essay wishes to investigate: they find that 5 years after an increase in the minimum wage in 25 states, rent increases had absorbed almost the entirety of the increased income.

+Finally, Knoll et. al also find that 87% of housing price shifts in the United States during the last century can be attributed to changes in the price of land.
+So it is again unclear whether we can attribute prices in excess of marginal costs solely to regulation or something else.
+Here the spatial equilibrium approach is particularly poorly-suited to deal with the question of land, treating returns to land the same as capital income.
+Thus, I propose a re-spatialization of economics, using the classical approach with land as a separate factor of production as a base.

 ### Classical Views of Rent